 How many times have you seen an event job that you’re really interested in, but you don’t qualify for it?
 Maybe because it requires that the staff be bilingual, or have a food handler’s card, or maybe even a commercial driver’s license.
 If that’s ever happened to you, now is the time to act!
 After all, there is no better time than the present to learn new skills and obtain certifications.

-In this article, we’ll take a look at what you can work on now that will qualify you for more promotional event opportunities and more income when the event industry is back up and running.
+In this article, we’ll take a look at what you can work on now that will qualify you for more promotional event opportunities and more income.

 Many experiential marketing activations that include any type of food or beverage sampling require staff certifications.
 It’s even more common (and it’s the law in a lot of states) to be certified to pour or serve alcohol for adult beverage activations – and as you know, alcohol promos are plentiful.